 Check out more fascinating royal wedding facts you didn’t know.

 Living royally doesn’t have to mean over-the-top extravagance.
 Queen Elizabeth II is a fan of eating Special K cereal and leftovers, and her waste-not mindset means she’d rather fix and reuse items like sheets and gloves than toss them in the trash.
 She’s also known for “outfit recycling” (read: re-wearing her clothes), not only for her everyday getups, but for some of her more iconic pieces.
 Even her Coronation dress has been dug out of the closet—she’s worn it six times.

 You’ll be able to relate to these other frugal habits of the royal family.

 She has a poet who she pays in wine

 Ever since the 17th century, a poet laureate has been part of the British royal staff.
 Going along with tradition, Queen Elizabeth’s current poet, Carol Ann Duffy, is paid in a “butt of sack”: 720 bottles of sherry.
 Duffy re-gifts some of those bottles back to the Queen at Christmas and gives her £5,750 yearly stipend to the Poetry Society.

 Don’t miss these other bizarre royal jobs that actually exist.

 She was one of the first heads of state to send an email

 In 1976, ARPANET (the precursor to the Internet) hadn’t been in the United Kingdom for long.
-So when she pressed a few buttons to send an email at the Royal Signals and Radar Establishment in England, she was ahead of her time.
-The username her message was sent from HME2—short for Her Majesty, Elizabeth II, of course.
+So when Queen Elizabeth pressed a few buttons to send an email at the Royal Signals and Radar Establishment in England, she was ahead of her time.
+The username her message was sent from was HME2—short for Her Majesty, Elizabeth II, of course!

-Next, check out more things you never knew about the British royal family.
+Next, check out more fascinating facts most people don’t know about the British royal family.